stephaniehaworth/stephaniehaworth.github.io/reference/css-guide.md

 border-width: 10px;
 ```
 ##### border style
-what style should the border have:

 values: `solid`, `dotted`, `dashed`, `double`, `groove`, `ridge`, `inset`, `outset`
 ```
 border-style: solid;
 ```
 ##### border color
-what color should the border be:

 values: `color name`, `hex code`, `rgb`
 ```